SALP Chapter 13

 "Loyalty!"

 "What loyalty, everyone?
 The number of handsome men is limited.
-Would you vote for a candidate making impossible promises?"
+Are you going to vote for a candidate making impossible promises?"

-"It's that critical an issue.
-If I had to choose between being empress or a handsome man's wife, I'd be a handsome man's wife."
+"Because it's such a critical issue.
+If I had to choose between being emperor or wife to a handsome man, I'd choose wife to a handsome man."

-"What about an empress married to a handsome lord?"
+"What about an emperor married to a handsome lord?"

-"If that handsome man is the Lord of Hermea, you couldn't have both.
-The marriage would turn savage with power struggles.
-Our lord isn't the type to sit quietly under anyone, is he?"
+"If that handsome man is the Lord of Hermea, you can't have both.
+Power struggles would make the marital relationship brutal.
+Our lord isn't the type to sit quietly under anyone either, is he?"

 Lanthe found it strange that she could be part of this gathering.
-Sharing food amicably with Penmark people she'd called demons of the outside world and regarded as monsters, listening to their current affairs.
+Sharing food amicably with Penmarkians, the people she'd called demons of the outside world and regarded as monsters, while listening to their current affairs.

-And that there were people who spoke as if they knew Vigo well, whom she hardly knew.
+And that there were people who talked as if they knew Vigo well, when she herself didn't.

-"Come, Lady Lanthe, move closer to the fire.
+"Come, Miss Lanthe, sit closer to the fire.
 Your lips have gone blue."

 They were kind and courteous people.
-No one pressed her with questions or made difficult demands when she couldn't shake off her wariness.
+No one pressed her with questions or made difficult demands when she couldn't let go of her wariness.

 "...Thank you.
-It's a bit colder here than where I used to live."
+It's a bit colder here than where I lived."

 The overcast sky soon began pouring rain.

-Those heated by conversation held their ground, responding to the pounding rain with shouts and laughter that pierced through it.
+The people absorbed in conversation held their ground, responding with shouts and laughter that pierced the drumming rain.
 Stories of living in the world.
-Stories of a world where diverse people lived in diverse ways—stories she'd never heard in Roas or Newbella—were fascinating, so Lanthe listened intently while hugging the drowsy Nina.
+Stories of the world where various people lived in various ways—stories she'd heard neither in Roas nor Newbella—were so interesting that Lanthe also listened while holding the drowsy Nina.

-She was gazing at the rain as it descended on land near Lake Eründel.
+She stood in the rain—rain falling on land near Lake Eründel.

-The scent of nature she'd forgotten in Newbella, where she'd always stayed indoors on rainy days, was comforting.
+The smell of nature she'd forgotten in Newbella, where she'd always stayed indoors on rainy days, felt comforting.

 It was strange.
-Despite being in the middle of an unfamiliar land.
+Even though she was in the middle of unfamiliar land.

 Member discussion